mdb1/mdb1.github.io/_posts/2023-08-04-new-app-document-best-practices.markdown

 There are some additional benefits to centralizing the team's best practices through its documentation:

 1. Reduce the need for communication, which might be error-prone when the team gets bigger.
 2. Coordinate understanding through documentation.
-If every programmer on the team can consult a manual with precise, agreed-upon definitions and protocols, you reduce the risk of programmers diverging.
+If every programmer on the team can consult a manual with precise, agreed-upon definitions and protocols, you reduce the risk of programmers' diverging.

 ---